2014 Top Accomplishments

 - 3,000 people benefitted from farming and livestock cooperatives and household gardens in Burundi and Kenya.

 - 10,000 refugees throughout Sub Saharan Africa facing life-threatening danger were identified and protected.

 - 400 trafficked women and children in Sierra Leone received shelter and a path to better life.

 - Social justice programs to support children’s rights and protection helped hundreds of children throughout Sub Saharan Africa.

 - 53,000 individuals, including farmers, students and households participated in wildlife/habitat protection training and education programs.
 100 rangers received wildlife conservation training.

-- 10 students in Botswana, Democratic Republic of the Congo, Kenya, Zambia and Zimbabwe were supported for master’s and doctoral degrees in wildlife and conservation.
+- 13 students from Botswana, Democratic Republic of the Congo, Kenya, Mozambique, Namibia, Zambia and Zimbabwe were supported for master’s and doctoral degrees in wildlife and conservation.

 - 5,000 faux leopard capes were distributed to replace leopard capes worn in certain religious ceremonies and reduce the killing of leopards.

 - Thousands of animals, including African wolves, cheetah, elephants, Grevy’s zebra, lions, leopards, okapi, painted dogs and rhino, were studied and protected in Botswana, Democratic Republic of the Congo, Ethiopia, Kenya, Mozambique, Namibia, Tanzania and Zimbabwe.